-Page: 8 of 38: Connecting to the Individual Marketplace Enrolling in a Qualified Health Plan 8/38 | Exit > Connecting to the Individual Marketplace You can assist consumers with enrolling in Marketplace health coverage in three ways: through the Marketplace Pathway, the Classic Direct Enrollment Pathway, or the Enhanced Direct Enrollment Pathway.
-All Pathways transmit identifying information to the Marketplace and to the appropriate QHP issuer to facilitate the issuer's payment for each enrollment transaction to those agents and brokers who have a contractual relationship with the issuer.
+Page: 8 of 40: Connecting to the Individual Marketplace

+Connecting to the Individual Marketplace

+You can assist consumers with enrolling in Marketplace health coverage in three ways: through the Marketplace Pathway, the Classic DE Pathway, or the EDE Pathway.
+All pathways transmit the agent's or broker's identifying information, when included on the application, to the Marketplace and to the appropriate QHP issuer to facilitate the issuer's payment for each enrollment transaction to those agents and brokers who have a contractual relationship with the issuer.

 Regardless of the enrollment pathway used, you should never enter your own agent or broker professional or company email or mailing address on a consumer's application.
-Consumer accounts should only have the consumer's (or his or her legally authorized representative) email and mailing addresses, and only consumer email and mailing addresses should be entered on Marketplace applications.
+Consumer accounts should only have the consumer's (or his or her legally authorized representative's) email and mailing addresses.
+Only consumer emails and mailing addresses should be entered on Marketplace applications.
 With a consumer's consent, the Marketplace sends important alerts and updates about coverage that may be missed if a consumer's address is not in the system.
 These updates are often tailored to a consumer's circumstances, so it is important that they are sent directly to consumers.

-Agents and brokers may find a QHP issuer or web-broker who is approved by the Centers for Medicare & Medicaid Services (CMS) to offer the Classic Direct Enrollment Pathway or the Enhanced Direct Enrollment Pathway via the Private Partner Enrollment and Client Management Capabilities Directory.
+Agents and brokers may find a QHP issuer or web-broker that is approved by the Centers for Medicare & Medicaid Services (CMS) to offer the Classic DE Pathway or the EDE Pathway via the Issuer and Direct Enrollment Partner Directory.